M&As: Your Team Is Watching You. Closely.

 These 5 tips can help leaders manage both themselves and their teams during the transition.

-“What would help our team feel more confident moving forward this (week/month)?”
+"What would help our team feel more confident moving forward this week or month?"

 "What questions do you think people in the organization are probably asking right now?"

 With change, no one can control every outcome.
-And you probably guessed it, leaders who are naturally inclined to want control or manage every detail need to be especially mindful of not inadvertently projecting their own personal tension onto others.
-You’ll feel it, and employees will see it.
+Leaders who are naturally inclined toward control or managing every detail need to be especially mindful of not inadvertently projecting their own tension onto others.
+You will feel it.
+Employees will see it.

-What all leaders – at every level – can control is how they show up each day with each other, and in front of your clients (who are also closely watching the same cues).
+What every leader — at every level — can control is how they show up each day: with each other, and in front of clients who are watching the same cues just as closely.

 In the end, your team will remember less about what was said and more about how you showed up.